 Bottles from the previous year can be re-used: check for salt build-up before using.
 If they are clean, rinse with 1% HCL, then rinse 6X with DIW.
+It is a good idea to clean the outside of the bottles as they will be in a ziplock bag without stoppers to keep them clean (the stoppers fall out if you put them in).
 It is best to clean bottles at the end of the season to avoid salt build-up for the next year.
 If bottles are brand new, they can be DIW rinsed 6X before use.
+Rinse stoppers 3X with DIW and put in Whirlpak bag for each lake.